f4b6a3/uuid-creator/README.md

    6       a     aMKkEoaymw0FSQNJRDL7Gw
 ```

-If you don't like the change in the UUID bytes layout before the encoding to base-64-url, use the `Base64Codec` instead of `SlugCodec` to generate slugs.
+If you don't like the change in the bytes layout before the encoding to base-64-url, use the `Base64UrlCodec` instead of `SlugCodec` to generate slugs.

 `SlugCodec` and `NcnameCodec` are very similar.
 The difference between the two is the bit shift they do with the original UUID to transform it into a string.